jweiland-net/kk_downloader/Documentation/AdministratorManual/Update/Index.rst

 Update to Version 7.0.0
 =======================

+We have removed TYPO3 9.6 compatibility.
+TYPO3 11.5 compatibility added.

 The selectbox side-by-side for `what_to_display` in plugin settings has never ever worked as this plugin can only display one view at once.
 We have migrated that box to a single selectbox.
 Please open your plugins, check and correct the value and store the plugin.

+We have removed the `ext_typoscript_setup.typoscript`.
+Please use a TypoScript +ext Template to add kk_downloader TypoScript where needed.

 Update to Version 6.0.0
 =======================